FaaSr/FaaSr-tutorial/README.md

 ```
 system('git clone https://github.com/FaaSr/FaaSr-tutorial')
-setwd("~/FaaSr-tutorial")
 ```

-then click on FaaSr-Tutorial on the lower right window
+Click on FaaSr-Tutorial on the lower right window, then

+In the drop-down menu for More, select "Set as Working Directory"

 ## Source the script that sets up FaaSr and dependences